-Frustrated by her lack of progress in getting her stolen miles restored, Frankfort began searching for other recourse.
+Frustrated by her lack of progress in retrieving her stolen miles, Frankfort began searching for other recourse.
 And that’s when she sent a request for help to the Elliott Advocacy team.

 When did this hacker first gain access to her American Airlines miles?

 When I read through Frankfort’s request for help, I wondered why American Airlines wasn’t receptive to restoring her miles.
 Seemingly through no fault of her own, a hacker had gained access to her account.
 Frankfort had relied on the security measures that she assumed the airline has in place to protect its customers.

 To find out, I reached out to our executive contact at American Airlines.
 As it turns out, the airline had done a complete investigation into Frankfort’s complaint.

 In October 2016, 20 months before Frankfort checked in on her miles, someone had changed the email associated with her AAdvantage account.

 She received a trigger notification to that email advising of the change and to contact American if it was not authorized.
 We did not receive any bounce back message, so it was delivered to her account.
 Awards did not start leaving the account for more than six months after the change to the email address.